 Never stop learning

 Starting a business is a steep learning curve and one you have to be particularly savvy to keep up with.
-So, do yourself a favour and learn, learn, learn.
+So, do yourself a favor and learn, learn, learn.
+All successful entrepreneurs like Deep Patel are always hungry to learn something new each day.

 While blog posts and books are a great place to start, there is also an awful lot you can learn from the people around you and from other entrepreneurs.
 Seek out inspiration, advice, and input from a variety of different sources, and apply everything you discover to your business.